EmpyEmpt/image-segmentation/README.md

 # Background removal
-Removed background from a photo with a person, leaving only the head in it
+Removes background from a photo with a person, leaving only the head in it

 Ex:
 | Photo                         | Mask                        | Removed                        |